anestv/pa/README.md

 This project is currently in development.
 Bugs and errors may occur frequently
+It is based on [simple-mvc-framework v2.1](https://github.com/simple-mvc-framework/v2), which is licensed under the MIT License.

 - **Looking for where to start?**
 Why not go to [index.php](index.php)